Minzhe/DIGREsyn-Rscript/ReadMe.txt

 Then change the linux current directory to the folder contains this file.

 You need to specify four argument to run the R script [gene expression file name] followed by [dose response file name], [-p 1(or 2)] and [-f 0.6(or other cut off between 0 and 1)]
--p: The pathway information to use: 1 for KEGG pathway information, 2 for constructed lymphoma gene network(partial corelation) information, 3 for constructed lymphoma gene network(marginal corelation) information.
+-p: The pathway information to use: 1 for KEGG pathway information, 2 for constructed gene network information.
 Default is 1.
 -f: The gene expression fold change cut off to use, should be decimal between zero and one.
 Default is 0.6.

 To run the demofile, just type: